microsoft/vert-papers/papers/UniTrans/README.md

 pip3 install -r requirements.txt
 ```

 The code may work on other python and pytorch version.
-However, we ran experiments in the above environment.
+However, all experiments were run in the above environment.

 ### Train and Evaluate

-For _Linux_ severs,
+For _Linux_ machines,

 ```bash
 # Generation tgt translated datasets from src dataset